matteeyao/cmd-line-app/README.md

 4. Execute `node index.js q` to send a search query to Google Books API or `node index.js ls` to view reading list

+5. Run `npx mocha` to run the specs.
+You can view the test cases in `/test`.

 ## App dependencies